hyperstack-org/hyperstack/docs/client-dsl/component-details-original.md

 end
 ```

+### The `to_key` method

-> The `to_key` method:  Any ruby object can be a key.
-Under the hood the HyperComponent DSL will call the object's `to_key` method which will respond with a unique value representing the object.
+Any ruby object can be a key.
+Under the hood Hyperstack will call the object's `to_key` method which will respond with an appropriate unique value representing the object.
 For example if you pass an ActiveRecord model instance as a key, the result will be the database id of the model.

 ### The children and render methods